Liujyuan/aboutme/_pages/about.md

   - /about.html
 ---

-I'm Leheng Sheng (盛乐恒), a second year M.S. student at Tsinghua University, majoring in Fintech.
-Before that, I obtained the B.S. degree in Computer Science at Southeast University.
+I'm Leheng Sheng (盛乐恒), a second year M.S. student at <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, majoring in Fintech.
+Before that, I obtained the B.S. degree in Computer Science at <a href="https://www.seu.edu.cn/english/main.htm">Southeast University</a>.
 Currently, my research interests focus on LLM-based autonomous agents, recommender systems, and fintech.

 # Education Experiences